My Father, But Never My Dad.

 It made for an awkward situation to say the least.

 He then took a wad of twenty dollar bills from his pocket and peeled off five of the bills right before my eyes.
 He handed my mother the hundred bucks and told her to take my brother and me to the CNE (Canadian National Exhibition).
-Without being rude my mother told him politely to basically shove his money up his ass.
+Without being rude my mother told him politely to shove his money up his ass.
 My father then walked away with his wad of cash still intact.
-I could not believe what I had just seen and I was angry with my mother.
+I could not believe what I had just seen and I was very angry with my mother.
 We never went to the CNE and almost everyone I knew in the Jungle went to the Ex at least once every summer.

-It would be years later before I realized my mother had indeed done the right thing by not accepting that cash from our father.
-The man had ignored his responsibilities for years and after a chance encounter, he acts all like the big wheel pulling out a wad of cash in front of his two boys.
+It would be years later before I realized that my mother had indeed done the right thing by not accepting that cash from our father.
+The man had ignored his responsibilities for years and after a chance encounter he acts all like the big wheel pulling out a wad of cash in front of his two boys.
 The same two boys he had neglected and who were now on welfare living in a housing project.
 The same two boys he had chosen to no longer be part of their lives or give a rat’s ass about.

 I will never fault my parents for getting divorced.